UW-Libraries/druw/README.md

 ## cd to ~/druw/config, then copy all *.yml.template files to *.yml.
     cd ~/druw/config
     for f in `ls *.yml.template |rev | cut -d '.' --complement -f 1 |rev`; do cp $f{.template,}; done

+Edit druw_home if you want it to install in someplace other than /home/vagrant/druw

+## Copy config/initializers/devise.rb.template to config/initializers/devise.rb
+    cp config/initializers/devise.rb.template config/initializers/devise.rb

 ## Change to vagrant sync dir and run ansible playbook for druw.yml
     cd /vagrant